AI War Bundle Sale On Steam

 About AI War

 You are outgunned.
 You are massively outnumbered.
 You must win.
+These are your orders.

 About Arcen Games